Introduction: 3D Printable Key Fob Bracelet

-This is a flexible 3D printable bracelet you can make to keep your Open Works key fob accessible at all times.
-Follow the instructable to size a downloadable 3D model to your wrist, add any embelishments, and 3D print the bracelet.
+This is a flexible 3D printable bracelet you can make to keep a key fob accessible at all times.
+Follow the instructable to size a downloadable 3D model to your wrist, add any embellishments, and 3D print the bracelet.

 Step 1: Make a Copy of the Bracelet File on Tinkercad to Be Sized for Your Wrist.